Marjoram

 Flowers: July to September

 Where: Sun.
-Dry gardens, herb and gravel patches, containers in well-drained soil.
-Leave seeds over winter as insect habitats but then cut to the young foliage to make space for new flower growth.
-Plant at least two or three together in a block to be helpful for feeding butterflies.
+Dry gardens, herb and gravel patches and containers (if you don’t want it to gently spread).
+Leave seeds over winter as insect habitats then cut to make space for new growth.
+Plant two or three together in a block to be helpful for feeding butterflies.

-Folklore: Do you know of any stories or customs connected to this plant?
+Folklore: Do you know any stories about marjoram?

 Donate seeds to Exeter Seed Bank